nesrinvuralgedik/payrollNonRest/README.md

 This application is built using the Spring Boot framework, simplifying Java-based application development.

 ## Description
 A Simple Spring MVC app with no hypermedia.
 What is built is described as RPC (Remote Procedure Call).
+Clients MUST hard code URIs to navigate the API.

 It is built with Maven and includes the following dependencies:
   - Web